Kingsway (video game): Development and release

 Kingsway was developed by Andrew Morrish and published by Adult Swim Games.
 Morrish and Adult Swim had collaborated previously on his shooter game Super Puzzle Platformer (2013).
 Morrish was influenced by old computer role-playing games and operating systems.
 He also noted Lucas Pope's dystopian puzzle video game Papers, Please (2013) as a particular inspiration for his first prototype of Kingsway.
 In Papers, Please, players would receive more documents and instructions as the game progressed.
 This created clutter that the player would have to organise efficiently to succeed.
 Morrish applied this philosophy of creating clutter by making the player have to manage multiple window elements, popups, files and folders.
 Finding the most intuitive correspondences between the role-playing game mechanics and operating system mechanics was the most challenging aspect of designing Kingsway for Morrish.
 Due to the familiarity player had with using an operating system interface, Morrish found that players did not require much guidance to play the game.

 Kingsway was playable at the Electronic Entertainment Expo 2017.
-The game was released for Windows-based personal computers on 18 July 2017.
+The game was released for Windows on 18 July 2017.